-We visited 44 cities in 15 Countries with our longest stay in one city being 12 days (Quito and Bangkok tied) and our shortest stay (less than 24 hours in Villa Candelaria).
-Our longest country stay was 35 days in Thailand and our shortest stay was 3 days in the United States.
+We visited 74 cities across 25 countries.
+Our longest stay iwas 30 days in San Juan Del Sur, Nicaragua..
+Our longest country visit was 35 days in Thailand and our shortest stay was three days in the United States.

 United States of America

 As our closest neighbour we have visited the United States many times.
-Our trip started in Boston as a matter of the best airline ticket deal: Japan Airlines Business Class using Alaska Air Miles.
-Our three days in Boston was a great start, and not because we got free sushi at our hotel.
+Our world trip started in Boston as a matter of the best airline ticket deal: Japan Airlines Business Class using Alaska Miles.
+Our three nghts in Boston were a great start.
+And not just because we got free sushi at our hotel.

-We originally excluded Japan from our planning as it is known to be an expensive Country.
-But, as an enticement to Ben to learn about Samurai and the Ninja we made the stop.
+We originally excluded Japan from our planning as it is known to be an expensive country.
+Ben had an obseession about the Samurai and the Ninja so we made this our first real destination.
 It was well worth it.
-Japanese hospitality for platinum members in Starwood properties is exceptional (pyjamas, bathrobes, shaving kits, great selection of food, beer and wine in the lounge).
+Japanese hospitality for platinum members in Starwood properties was exceptional (pyjamas, bathrobes, shaving kits, great selection of food, beer and wine in the lounge).
 The Monkey Park and the Bonfire Festival in Kyoto were two of the highlights of the trip.

 11 Nights in Japan – $1,630.16

-The first few days in Vietnam were difficult to adjust with the heat, the crazy traffic and the inability to withdraw money from ATMs.
-Once we figured out how to walk around the city, and get money we enjoyed the culture immensely.
+The first few days in Vietnam were difficult to adjust to with the combined heat, crazy traffic and inability to withdraw money from ATMs.
+Once we figured out how to cross the road and get money we enjoyed the culture immensely.
 The street food was amazing, the people very friendly and the culture unique.